Does this test have other names?

 Galactose is a sugar found in many foods and in all dairy products.
 An enzyme called

 GALT normally breaks down galactose.
-Low levels of the enzyme causes the high galactose
+Low levels of the enzyme cause the high galactose

 level in the blood.
-Galactosemia can cause serious problems.
-These include an enlarged
+Galactosemia can cause serious problems to the liver, kidneys,

 Why does my child need this test?